ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Partly sunny.
+         <h3>Today</h3>Partly sunny.
 High near 19, with temperatures falling to around 12 in the afternoon.
 Wind chill values as low as -3.
 North
-         wind around 16 mph, with gusts as high as 24 mph.<br></div>
+         wind 10 to 16 mph, with gusts as high as 24 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">